Using the alcohol shown, draw all the possible alkenes that might... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Using the alcohol shown, draw all the possible alkenes that might be formed on its dehydration.
-Which alkenes can exist as cis–trans isomers?
-Draw them, in both condensed and line structure, and identify each as cis or trans.
-Explain your choices. <IMAGE>
+Which do you think will be the major product(s)?
+Which do you think will be the minor product(s)?
+It is alright to have more than one major and minor product. <IMAGE>

 Verified Solution